Rogen Wilderness Canoe Expedition

 • Wild camping and hillcraft

-Equipment/clothes needed
+Equipment/clothes needed:

 NB: We advise you not to buy equipment or clothes for your trip or to incur other non-refundable expenses such as flights until you have received confirmation of your booking from us in writing.
+Note of course that the most appropriate clothing to use as well as the level of challenge experienced during any outdoor activity may vary significantly depending on factors such as the time of year and the particular weather/temperature conditions during your trip.

 Groups